matteomenapace/making-cheese/recipes/raw-almond-gruyere/README.md

 	![](cloth-batch-01.jpg)
 	* Sprinkled salt on the cheese-cloth
 * 18.08.2015
 	* 10:30: opened up the cheese-cloth and tasted the thing.
-Miso flavour overwhelms the rest, and it does still taste a bit too tangy (*rajuvelacy* as we started to call it)
+Miso flavour overwhelms the rest, and it does still taste a bit too tangy (*rejuvelacy* as we started to call it)
 * 20.08.2015
 	* 11:00: transferred in the fridge (in a sealed box)